Culture

 Something else is going on too.
 Asda shares with Boots and Amazon – two high-profile companies which have recently tightened their return-to-office rules – a real-estate mix of corporate offices alongside stores, warehouses and distribution centres.
 Ordering laptop-toting knowledge workers back to their desks at HQ is simply bringing them into line with retail and logistics employees who have no choice but to show up physically in their workplace every day.

 If equality of employee experience appears to be driving at least some of Asda’s decision-making, what’s Starling Bank’s excuse?
 Founded in 2014, this bank operates entirely online and many of its staff have worked remotely without controversy for years.
-Ironically, of one Starling Bank’s key backers is Goldman Sachs, which has been an aggressive advocate for returning to the office and ordered its staff back five days a week in 2023.
+Ironically, one of Starling Bank’s key backers is Goldman Sachs, which has been an aggressive advocate for returning to the office and ordered its staff back five days a week in 2023.

 Support for bottom line